The 5 Main Problems in the World

 - Around 1.2 billion people suffer from hunger (deficiency of calories and protein);

-- Over 9 million people die every year because of hunger and malnutrition.
-5 million are children.
+- Over 9 million people die every year because of hunger and malnutrition, 5 million of whom are children.

 - "1.2 billion suffer from obesity (excess of fats and salt, often accompanied by deficiency of vitamins and minerals);"

-Thus, famine can be seen as one of the most unfair aspects of human life.
-It is not by choice that people starve.
-But it is by choice that people over-eat.
-If the wealth & food was spread out equally, it could be argued that there would be no more famine.
+Famine can be seen as one of the most unfair aspects of human life.
+It is not by choice that people starve, though it is by choice that people over-eat.
+Were wealth and food spread out in only slightly different ways, world-wide famine could be eradicated.
+Whether the cause of this tragic circumstance is international politics, the concept of state sovereignty, or extreme capitalism, it is hard to argue that the consequential pervasive famine is not one of the main world problems burdening us today.

-To add salt to the wounds of starving people, the people of developed countries actually waste a considerable amount of food.
-This of course, could have been used to feed the hungry and prevent suffering.
+To add salt to the wounds of the starving people, the people of developed countries actually waste a considerable amount of food.

 Here are the facts:

-- In the United Kingdom 30-40% of all foods are never eaten
+- In the United Kingdom it is estimated that 30-40% of all foods are never eaten.

-- In the last 10 years the amount of food British people threw away went up by 15%
+- In the last 10 years the amount of food British people threw away went up by 15%.
+Overall, £20 billion ($38 billion) worth of food is thrown away each year.

-- In the USA 40-50% of all food ready for harvest never even gets eaten
+- In the USA 40-50% of all food ready for harvest never gets sold.

-- If food reaching supermarkets, restaurants and cafeterias is added to the household figure, that wastage goes up to 27%.
+- If food reaching supermarkets, restaurants and cafeterias but getting wasted is added to the household figure, that wastage goes up to 27%.

 - In some parts of Africa a quarter or more of the crops go bad before they can be eaten.
 High losses in developing nations can be due to a lack of technology, infrastructure, insect infestations, microbial growth, damage and high temperatures and humidity.

-- The direct medical cost of hunger and malnutrition is around $30 billion each year.
+- To make things even worse, the direct medical cost of hunger and malnutrition is around $30 billion each year.

 As you can see from the table below, just the top 10 deadly diseases cause 13.5 million deaths per year.
 It should be noted that diseases such as malaria have been eradicated from wealthy countries such as the USA.
-These diseases still manage to plague many nations however, who have not the resources (vaccinations, insecticides, medicines and nets) to do the same.
+These diseases still manage to plague many nations, however, who have not the resources (vaccinations, insecticides, medicines and nets) to follow suit.

 4. The Top 10 Deadly Diseases